Void-Overflow/Neural-Network-vs-PID-in-IDK-Cascade-for-Thermal-Regulation-Research/README.md

 # Neural-Network-vs-PID-in-IDK-Cascade-for-Thermal-Regulation-Research
-A Python based application which implements an IDK-Cascade for regulating the temperature of a peltier element, in which the application employs a convolutional neural netowork developed in tensorflow which switches to traditional PID control.
+A Python based application which implements an IDK-Cascade for regulating the temperature of a peltier element at difference confidence intervals, in which the application employs a convolutional neural netowork developed in tensorflow which switches to traditional PID control.
 This embedded system is written for the Raspberry Pi Zero W and is part of a research paper.